ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 ## Overview
 ### Description:
-This repo contains an Q-SYS Plugin for interacting with IFTTT's Maker Webhook Integration.
+This repo contains a Q-SYS Plugin for interacting with IFTTT's Maker Webhook Integration.
 The goal is to allow for simple tirggering of third party devices that are already integrated into IFTTT from within Q-SYS.
 The controls can be placed on an UCI to allow for users interactions

 --As of V1.0 only --Receive a web request-- trigger is supported.--